When children have access to healthy, nutritious food, they are better able to grow, learn, and be healthy across their life.

 Stunting occurs in children when they do not eat enough nutritious food and the affects can last a lifetime.
 Children affected by stunting are too short for their age, and their brains may never develop to their full potential, which impacts the child’s ability to learn.
 Stunting is prevalent across Asia and the Pacific with about 74.8 million children affected (nearly half of the world’s total).

-Also known as acute malnutrition, wasting is when a child experiences rapid weight loss because of sudden lack of food.
-The child becomes desperately thin, has a weakened immune system, and requires urgent treatment and care.
+Also known as wasting, this is when a child experiences dangerous and rapid weight loss because of sudden lack of food, often accompanied by other health complications.
+The child becomes desperately thin, has a weakened immune system, requiring urgent treatment and care.
 If they survive, they are more susceptible to stunted growth and long-term developmental delays.

 In every region of the world, childhood obesity is on the rise, fuelled by processed foods that are high in fat, sugar and salt.
 Children who are overweight are more at risk of obesity and behavioural and emotional problems, including stigmatisation, low self-esteem, and mental health problems that can last a life-time.